RayHightower/jekyll-trade/_community/3_mastermind.md

 layout: featured
 title: LA Groups
 image: /assets/img/community/int_inv.png
 description: When like-minded people gather together for a shared purpose, every member of the group gets smarter.
 Napoleon Hill called it “the mastermind”.
-Forums like <a href="https://intelligentinvestors2020.splashthat.com/">The Intelligent Investor Real Estate Conference</a> and <a href="https://forinvestorsbyinvestors.com/">For Investors, By Investors</a> are two where investors meet and grow.
+Forums like <a href="https://intelligentinvestors2020.splashthat.com/">The Intelligent Investor Real Estate Conference</a> offer a place for investors to learn and grow.

 ---